bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Provoost: 00:04:43

 So if you do wait for a confirmation, they can still attack you using an Eclipse attack, but it's going to get a lot more expensive.
-So they'll have to produce a block, basically,
+So they'll have to produce a block, basically, a valid block.

-Van Wirdum: 00:04:54

-a

-Provoost: 00:04:54

-valid block.
 And then they give you that block, and it includes the transaction, so you think it's confirmed.
 But the outside world is also producing blocks, the normal miners, and they're hiding those normal blocks from you.
 So now in the outside world, that transaction never happened because there's a longer chain that's not paying you, and you've just accepted their one block or maybe multiple blocks.